juand-r/naacl-2019-notes/README.md

 question "from scratch" (previous work just ranked a list of clarification questions).

-** Baseline**: sequence-to-sequence (maximize likelihood of context, question pairs).
+**Baseline**: sequence-to-sequence (maximize likelihood of context, question pairs).
 Given the context, it generates a question.

 **Problem:** This tends to generate a lot of generic questions.
 Eg:

 - is this made in China?
+- what are the dimensions?
+- where was this manufactured?

+There is a tradeoff between being vauge & correct, and being precise and wrong.

-Also a common problem in dialogue generation.
+This is also a common problem in dialogue generation.

 **Solution:** Use RL.
 Input the question to an an answer generator.
 Then use a utility calculator (given question, context and answer) as reward